Mukesh (actor): Later career

 In the 2000s and 2010s, he struggled to escape an image trap.
 Regardless, he came back with interesting supporting roles in Udayananu Tharam, Goal, Vinodayathra, Boyy Friennd, Kaiyoppu, Naalu Pennungal and Katha Parayumbol.
 He has been a part of many of Mohanlal's comedies, most of them directed by Priyadarshan.
 He also ventured into production with Sreenivasan, their first movie, Katha Parayumbol, featured a cameo by Mammootty.

 Mukesh was the host of a Malayalam version of Deal or No Deal, which was aired on Surya TV.
+He is now acting in Badai bungalow, a comedy and celebrity talk show hosted by Ramesh Pisharody, launched on Asianet from 2013.

+Personal life

+He married South Indian film actress Saritha in 1988, and they have two sons.
+After a lengthy separation, they divorced in 2011.
+Their elder son Shravan made his acting debut in the 2018 film Kalyanam.
+Mukesh married dance scholar Methil Devika on 24 October 2013.
+The couple filed for divorce in 2021.

 In 2007, Mukesh authored a book based on experiences while he was a student at college, and tales from his life as a movie actor. titled Mukesh Kathakal – Jeevithathiley Nerum Narmavum.
 It proved very successful.

-He is now acting in Badai bungalow, a comedy and celebrity talk show hosted by Ramesh Pisharody, launched on Asianet from 2013.
+He authored another book, Mukesh Babu and Party in Dubai, published by DC Books in 2009, marketed as a "realistic campus novel".